sola-studio/.github/profile/README.md

 ### Japan Bridge

-Japan-facing UX, messaging, structure, Japanese copy direction, and review support for teams preparing or improving pages, flows, messages, materials, customer journeys, or inquiry paths.
+Japan-facing UX, messaging, structure, Japanese copy direction where relevant, and review support for teams preparing or improving Japan-facing pages, flows, messages, materials, customer journeys, or inquiry paths.

-Useful when translated Japanese copy is not enough on its own, and the team needs to understand what Japanese users may need to trust, understand, compare, ask, sign up, buy, reply, or move forward.
+Useful when translated Japanese copy is not enough on its own, and the team needs to understand what users may need to trust, understand, compare, ask, sign up, buy, reply, or move forward in a Japan-facing context.

 Japan Bridge currently includes three main entry routes:

-- **Website UX & Messaging Design** — for teams preparing a Japan-facing website, landing page, service page, or focused journey before design, localization, or production.
+- **Japan Bridge UX & Messaging Design** — for teams preparing a Japan-facing page, flow, form, service explanation, or related customer-facing touchpoint before design, localization, or production.
-- **Japan Bridge Review** — for teams that already have reviewable Japanese pages, messages, flows, or materials.
+- **Japan Bridge Review** — for teams that already have reviewable Japan-facing pages, messages, flows, or materials.
 - **Japan Bridge Friction Series** — for teams that want a lighter, more focused route centered on one existing Japan-facing conversion flow.

 ### UI/UX and interface clarity support